azuline/blossom/README.md

 packages.
 Each package solves one class of problems or feature and contains a README that document its purpose, context, and usage.

 Packages are sorted into _package groups_.
-The package groups are:
+While every application service will have its own set of package groups, mainstays are:

 - `foundation/` contains platform packages.
 - `product/` contains the product packages.